Evil3D/Username-Checker/README.md

 ---

 ## Dependencies
-If ya read to the end, here are all the dependencies:
+If ya read to the end, here are all the dependencies: (this exists cause i wanted it to and also links the projects to their pypi.org pages.)
 [Colorama](https://pypi.org/project/colorama/) - ``` pip install colorama ```
 [Requests](https://pypi.org/project/requests/) - ``` pip install requests ```